The Best Wine Bars In London

-Next on the list is Bottles, a relatively new contender, although worth of a spot nonetheless.
-You’ll find it along the edge of Old Spitalfields Market, where you’ll first notice it for it’s white-washed courtyard which – fit with pillow-lined benches, rustic wooden tables, and overhead heaters – evokes the feeling of holidaying somewhere warm.
-Inside is a little more industrial feeling.
-It’s two floors, both of which have a big central communal table, with distressed leather stalls, and hanging filament lights overhead.
-Wine wise the focus is on independent producers and small farms, although they still have over 180 labels on offer.
+Next on the list is Bottles, a relatively new contender, although worthy of a spot nonetheless.
+You’ll find it along the edge of Old Spitalfields Market, where you’ll first notice it for its white-washed courtyard which – fitted with pillow-lined benches, rustic wooden tables and overhead heaters – evokes the feeling of holidaying somewhere warm.
+Inside is a little more industrial-feeling.
+It’s set over two floors, both of which have a big central communal table with distressed leather stools and filament lights hanging overhead.
+Wine-wise, the focus is on independent producers and small growers, although they still have over 180 labels on offer.
 The food comes courtesy of Sood Kitchen, who are not only lovely but also incredibly talented chefs, cooking up a regularly-changing menu of delicious Italian fare.

 Address: 67 Brushfield Street, E1 6AA | FIND OUT MORE

 Diogenes was an ancient Greek philosopher who lived in a barrel.
 He had a go at Alexander the Great to his face, brought food into Plato’s lectures and was eventually captured by pirates.
 And this South London wine bar has some pretty interesting things in barrels, too; focussing on bringing lesser known wines to the fore.
 40% off the bottles are imported directly from producers, and cover a good range of red, white, orange, fortified and dessert wines.
 Plus, there’s terrines, toasties, and a ‘boozy cheeseboard’ to snack on, to the dulcet tones of live jazz or performing poets.